-We typically use costless (or zero-cost) collars and/or swap contracts to manage risks related to changes in oil, natural gas and NGL prices.
-Costless collars provide us with downside price protection through the purchase of a put option which is financed through the sale of a call option.
+We typically use costless (or zero-cost) collars, three-way collars and/or swap contracts to manage risks related to changes in oil, natural gas and NGL prices.
+Costless collars provide us with downside price protection through the purchase of a put option that is financed through the sale of a call option.
 Because the call option proceeds are used to offset the cost of the put option, these arrangements are initially "costless" to us.
-In the case of a costless collar, the put option and the call option have different fixed price components.
+Three-way costless collars also provide us with downside price protection through the purchase of a put option, but they also allow us to participate in price upside through the purchase of a call option.
+The purchase of both the put option and call option are financed through the sale of a call option.
+Because the proceeds from the call option sale are used to offset the cost of the purchased put and call options, these arrangements are also initially "costless" to us.
+In the case of a costless collar, the put option or options and the call option have different fixed price components.
 In a swap contract, a floating price is exchanged for a fixed price over a specified period, providing downside price protection.

 We record all derivative financial instruments at fair value.
 The fair value of our derivative financial instruments is determined using purchase and sale information available for similarly traded securities.
-At December 31, 2017, RBC, The Bank of Nova Scotia, BMO Harris Financing (Bank of Montreal), and SunTrust Bank (or affiliates thereof) were the counterparties for all of our derivative instruments.
+At December 31, 2018, The Bank of Nova Scotia and SunTrust Bank (or affiliates thereof) were the counterparties for all of our derivative instruments.
 We have considered the credit standing of the counterparties in determining the fair value of our derivative financial instruments.

-At December 31, 2017, we had entered into various costless collar and swap contracts to mitigate our exposure to fluctuations in oil, natural gas and NGL prices, each with an established price floor and ceiling for the costless collars and fixed price for the swaps.
-When the settlement price is below the price floor established by one or more of these collars, we receive from our counterparty an amount equal to the difference between the settlement price and the price floor multiplied by the contract oil, natural gas or NGL volume.
-When the settlement price is above the price ceiling established by one or more of these collars, we pay our counterparty an amount equal to the difference between the settlement price and the price ceiling multiplied by the contract oil or natural gas volume.
+At December 31, 2018, we had entered into various costless collar, three-way costless collar and swap contracts to mitigate our exposure to fluctuations in oil and natural gas prices, each with (i) an established price floor and ceiling for the costless collars, (ii) an established price floor and fixed prices for the short call (the ceiling) and the long call and (iii) a fixed price for the swaps.
+When the settlement price is below the price floor established by one or more of these collars, we receive from our counterparty an amount equal to the difference between the settlement price and the price floor multiplied by the contract oil or natural gas volume.
+When the settlement price is above the price ceiling established by one or more of the costless collars, we pay our counterparty an amount equal to the difference between the settlement price and the price ceiling multiplied by the contract oil or natural gas volume.
+When the settlement price is above the fixed price of the sold call established by one or more of the three-way costless collars but below the fixed price of the long call established by one or more of these three-way costless collars, we pay to the counterparty an amount equal to the difference between the settlement price is above the fixed price of the long call established by one or more of the three-way costless collars, we pay to the counterparty an amount equal to the difference between the fixed price of the long call and the fixed price of the sold call multiplied by the contract oil or natural gas volume.